treehouses/treehouses.github.io/rpi-vi-first-steps.md

 ### Starting up the Raspberry Pi
 1. Place the microSD card into the RPi.

-2. Connect the RPi to power, if there in an "on" switch or button ensure the Rpi has power.
+2. Connect the RPi to power, if there in an "on" switch or button ensure the Rpi has power, a red light will be visible.

+## Setting Up via an Android Device

+#### If you do not have an android device please continue to:
+## Option 2: NEEDED*Mac*

-3. If you possess an android phone, find the Treehouses Remote app on Google Play Store and [download](https://play.google.com/store/apps/details?id=io.treehouses.remote) it.
+1. If you have an android phone, find the Treehouses Remote app on Google Play Store and [download](https://play.google.com/store/apps/details?id=io.treehouses.remote) it.

-4. Wait for a minute or two and look for `treehouses` in your Android device's Bluetooth pairing screen.
+1. Wait for a minute or two and look for `treehouses` in your Android device's Bluetooth pairing screen.

-## Setting Up the Android Device

-*If you do not have an android device, please use and android emulator as described below PROCESS NEEDED*

-#### Connect to Raspsberry Pi via Bluetooth
+### Connect to Raspsberry Pi via Bluetooth

 1. In the android bluetooth settings, scan and pair with the Pi device.